Pageant Wagon Publishing

 Pondering the answers to these questions inspired me to change the course

-and ultimately, my life.
+of my career, and ultimately, my life.

 Our church leadership and members longed to see people come to Christ.
 But to hear the life-giving message of the Gospel, our neighbors had to walk through our doors first.
 That wasn’t happening.
 What to do?